iRadEntertainment/iRadialMenu/README.md

 ## Installation

-1. Download or clone this repository into your Godot project's `addons/` folder.
+1. Download or clone this repository, copy the content of `addons/` into your Godot project's `addons/` folder.
 2. Enable the addon in your project settings under `Project > Project Settings > Plugins`.
 3. You can now use the RadialMenu Nodes.